hergla/klipper-s3bck/README.md

 Minio also has a Commandline Interface that needs to be installed on the Server and the Klipper Device (your printer).

 ### Ratos
 There is no binary image for a 32 Bit Linux used by Ratrig Ratos.
 I made a 32 Bit Version; crosscompiled.
-But i am not sure if i am allowed to upload it.
+I do not know if it is allowed to provide a binary version of the software here.

 ### Linux